openssl/openssl/doc/designs/quic-design/synthesis.md

  * even when no specific read or write call is being performed.
  *
  * Note that:
- *   - For TLS this ss a no-op, as there are no timer events for TLS;
+ *   - For TLS this is a no-op, as there are no timer events for TLS;
  *   - For DTLS this is equivalent to calling DTLSv1_handle_timeout();
  *   - For QUIC, only SSL objects representing a connection have timer events;
  *   - For QUIC SSL objects representing additional streams, this is a no-op.